david-proctor/david-proctor.github.io/index.md

 layout: category
 category: front
 ---
-<h1 class="slogan">I am David Proctor, computer programmer and creator of fine internet detritus.</h2>
+<h1 class="slogan">I am a skilled developer with a passion for softare quality.
+A sampling of my work:</h2>